realA10001986/Time-Circuits-Display/AddOns.md

 1) Option **_Signal without 5s lead_** unchecked

-If a time travel sequence is started by button, the TCD itself is taking care of "acceleration", and can therefore calculate in advance when the temporal displacement will start and notify other props 5 seconds ahead:
+If a time travel sequence is started by button, the TCD itself is taking care of "acceleration", and can therefore calculate in advance when the temporal displacement sequence will start and notify other props 5 seconds ahead:

 ```
 |<-------------- acceleration ------------>|<-Temporal displacement->|<--speedo deceleration--->|